PandaRider/Taobao-PCB-guide/README.md

 ### Receiving

-## Improvements
+## Improvements & Feedback
-If you’ve spotted any mistake in this guide or would like to improve with your own section, do contact me (or do a PR)
+If you’ve spotted any mistake in this guide or would like to improve with your own section, do contact me (or do a PR).

+For questions and clarifications, do [open an issue](https://github.com/PandaRider/Taobao-PCB-guide/issues/new) and I'll answer there.
 <!-- Why github?
 Can save Readme + collab.  -->
 <!-- Future guides: Multicolor pcb
 https://hackaday.com/2018/02/26/successful-experiments-in-multicolor-circuit-boards/